 34 But a Pharisee named Gamaliel, a teacher of the law, who was honored by all the people, stood up in the Sanhedrin and ordered that the men be put outside for a little while.
 35 Then he addressed the Sanhedrin: “Men of Israel, consider carefully what you intend to do to these men.
 36 Some time ago Theudas appeared, claiming to be somebody, and about four hundred men rallied to him.
 He was killed, all his followers were dispersed, and it all came to nothing.
 37 After him, Judas the Galilean appeared in the days of the census and led a band of people in revolt.
 He too was killed, and all his followers were scattered.Dr.
 Carrier notes the similarity of Acts with Josephus.
 Both Acts and Josephus mention Judas and Theudas, though in a different order and context than Acts.
 Josephus' mention of Judas matches Gamaliel's reference in time and place, and he notes the conjunction with the census that happened in about 6 A.D..

 "Almost every incident [of Judean history] that [Luke] mentions turns up somewhere in Josephus' narratives..." (quoted from Steve Mason)

-THE FACT IS THERE ARE FEW INCIDENTS FROM JUDEAN HISTORY IN ACTS.
-ON THE OTHER HAND THERE ARE PERHAPS HUNDREDS IN JOSEPHUS.
-JOSEPHUS WAS TRYING TO TELL A COMPREHENSIVE HISTORY AFTER ALL.
-IS IT A SURPRISE THAT ACTS INCLUDES SOME OF THOSE INCIDENTS?
+THE FACT IS, THERE ARE ONLY A FEW INCIDENTS FROM JUDEAN HISTORY IN ACTS.
+ON THE OTHER HAND THERE ARE HUNDREDS IN JOSEPHUS' ANTIQITIES.
+JOSEPHUS WAS TRYING TO TELL A COMPREHENSIVE HISTORY OF THE JEWS.
+IT IS NO SURPRISE THAT ACTS INCLUDES SOME OF THOSE INCIDENTS?